Help! Is my machine safe?

 Start by determining the safety level

 SIL and PL are two standards for mechanical engineering in the field of safety.
 If you want to meet these standards, you have to take a number of aspects into account.
 Consider connecting components and meeting safety requirements.
-Gijs explains: “You always start by determining a safety level based on a risk assessment.
+Rutger explains: “You always start by determining a safety level based on a risk assessment.
 These levels are PL a to PL e or SIL 1 to SIL 3.
 A high safety level (PL e) offers the highest degree of reliability."

 Before you can determine a safety level, you must ask the following questions: